 Work Experience (optional)

-The minimum qualifications required for admission are:
+The minimum qualifications required for admission on the standard route are:

 The Staffordshire Graduate will be able to enter the employment market with the advantage of having strong Legal Skills combined with the key skills of Employability, Enterprise and Entrepreneurship.
 They will be fully equipped to embark on further training for a professional career as Practitioners.
 Alternatively, they may choose from a wide range of career options and commence their careers as Legal Executives, Legal Researchers, Academics, Legislators and Human Resource Executives.
 These careers may lead to senior positions such as Judges, Corporate and State leaders and eventually culminate in positions that would help influence the course of history.